Okipa/laravel-table/README.md

     {
         return Table::make()
             ->model(User::class)
-            ->headAction(new HeadCreate(route('user.create')));
+            ->headAction(new CreateHeadAction(route('user.create')));
     }
 }
 ```

 You may need to create your own head actions.
-To do so, execute the following command: `php artisan make:table:head:action HeadNewAction`.
+To do so, execute the following command: `php artisan make:table:head:action MyNewHeadAction`.

 You'll find your generated table head action in the `app/Tables/HeadActions` directory.